Krypton708/TransBorder-Freight-Analysis/TransBorderFreight Data Analysis/README.md

 - Develop data-driven recommendations for optimization.

 # Selected tools
-- Python: Python is the primary programmming language for data analysis, visualization, and machine learning.
+- Python: Python is the primary programming language for data analysis, visualization, and machine learning.
 I used this tool for data cleaning, preprocessing, exploratory data analysis (EDA), and visualization.
-- Jupyter Notebook in Google Colab: This online tool provies an interactive environment for writing and testing code.
-I used this tool write codes, explanations, and visualizations.
+- Google Colab: This online tool provides an interactive environment for writing and testing code.
+I used this tool to write codes, explanations, and visualizations.
 - Git and GitHub: Version control and collaboration are essential for tracking changes and sharing work, so I used this tool to store my code, and document progress through commits.